chagantikusumitha/EDA-House-Price-Prediction/README.md

        If we get the status code as 200 we can scrap the HTML  context  from webpage.
        BeautifulSoup is a python library for extracting  the data from HTML files.

+ In this way after collecting the data we have stored it systematically in a Data Frame